QIICR/dcmqi-guide/user_guide/searching_codes_outside_dicom.md

 ![](/user_guide/assets/ols_search_result.jpg)

-Note that OLS is (of writing this) using a "slimmed down version of FMA", but for common purposes perhaps this should still be sufficient.
+Note that OLS is (as of writing this) using a "slimmed down version of FMA", but for common purposes perhaps this should still be sufficient.